 Still available for airships in January 1941, Ewa’s LTA contingent featured a few out buildings and one small house for the Chief Petty Officer in charge, his family, and three enlisted men.
 This status existed on 7 December 1941 when the field was heavily bombed during the attack on Pearl Harbor.
 Of the forty-eight airplanes of Marine Air Group 21 on the field at Ewa, thirty-three were destroyed and all but one of the remaining fifteen suffered major damage.

-In the ZRS movie universe, since Macon had its fin reinforcements in place before the Fleet exercise in February of 1935, she continued with its planned deployment to Hawaii in March.
+In the ZRS movie universe, since Macon had its fin reinforcements in place before the Fleet exercise in February of 1935, she continued with the planned deployment to Hawaii in March.
 (The diagram shows the facility layout plan and the overall appearance would have been similar to Camp Kearny, photo.)

 Five years later, in the novel’s timeline, Macon would have been a seasoned hand with distant Pacific searches all around Hawaii.
 So of course, like the actual barrage balloons that were not deployed to protect battleship row, Macon would have been on the mast that Sunday morning.
 The Japanese planes that attacked the Ewa Marine airfield on December 7th would have destroyed Macon had she been moored there.